 Type the “net user administrator /active:no” command and then hit the Enter key on the keyboard when you want to disable the elevated administrators account.

-Enable or Disable Built-in Administrator in Local Users and Groups
+How to Enable/Disable Built-in Administrator in Local Users and Groups

 Note: You need to have a version of the Windows 10 Pro, Windows 10 Enterprise or Windows 10 Education to use the Local Users and Groups part of the operating system.
 It isn’t available in other things like Windows 10 Home.
 You can upgrade from Windows 10 Home to Windows 10 Pro by heading to the Settings application if you want to be able to make changes to group policies.